 1. Consider all that you need to cover

 The first thing is to understand what you need to include in your knowledge base to make it serve the purpose.
-For this, you should collect the most common questions and queries that customers face and include them in your knowledge base.
+For this, you should collect the most common questions and queries that customers face and include them in your knowledge base using knowledge base software.

 2. Leverage your existing information

 Your knowledge portal is basically a collection of all the relevant information in one place.
 Probably, you may have almost all that you need to include already with you.
 The only thing is that this information may be dispersed in different places.
 They may be in the form of FAQs on your site, tutorial videos on YouTube, documentation, user manuals, and whatnot.
 Collect them all in one place and look for any inconsistencies and duplication that you can remove.

 3. Organize your information

 Structure your information and arrange that properly in different segments according to how customers would want to view it.
 The contextual arrangement of your information is a crucial aspect of a good knowledge management strategy that you can’t forgo.

 4. Create new content